TeleKiwi/KASM/README.md

 Still in the command prompt, navigate to src/main.
 Then, run;

-`dotnet run`
+`dotnet run CLI.cs`

 An executable should (hopefully) be generated.
 Run it.
-Then, when you see the prompt (`> `), paste the directory of your KASM file.
+Then, when you see the prompt (`>`), paste the FULL directory of your KASM file.
 (It must end in .kasm, or you'll get an error.
 Also, don't surround the path with quotation marks.)
 It should get interpreted!

 ## Features

 (/) - implemented

 (-) - not implemented

 (/) Stack, RAM, registers

 (/) Basic I/O (iout & ioin)

 (/) Stack manip (push & pop)

 (/) Basic arithmatic (add, sub)

 (/) Branching and subroutines (jmp, jsr, jfs)

 (/) Comments

 (/) Inline comments

 (/) Looping

 (-) Subroutines with arguments

 (-) Conditional branching (jmp...if)

 (-) Macros (@define test 1)

 ## Planned shit